RobRendell/gTove/README.md

 ## Plans/TODO

+* Add intro spiel and link to Github page to pre-login screen.
 * Fog of War reveal/cover menu can appear off-screen if you drag to the bottom or right edge.
 * If you change the grid on an already-displayed map, it doesn't get refreshed.
 * Ensure map grid alignment pushpins remain on screen when they're not pinned.
 Also, would be nice if there was a way